-After stopping the pump, disconnect the power source to ensure that the pump will remain inoperative.
+After stopping the pump, disconnect the engine ignition to ensure that the pump will remain inoperative.

-Unless they are extremely severe, below-freezing conditions will not affect pump operation in petroleum service.
-In other service in below-freezing conditions, a stopped pump should be drained, and any solids cleaned out by flushing with a hose, to prevent damage from freezing.
+In below-freezing conditions, a stopped pump should be drained, and any solids cleaned out by flushing with a hose, to prevent damage from freezing.
 After draining and flushing, operate the pump for approximately one minute to remove any remaining liquid that could freeze pump rotating parts.